Hamster & Gretel

 Hamster & Gretel is an American animated superhero comedy television series created by Phineas and Ferb and Milo Murphy's Law co-creator Dan Povenmire that first aired on Disney Channel on August 12, 2022.
 In January 2023, the series was renewed for a second season that debuted on September 14, 2024.
 The series' name is a pun on the fairy tale "Hansel and Gretel".

 Plot

-A 16-year-old boy named Kevin must work with his sister, Gretel, when she and her pet hamster are given superpowers by aliens and become a superhero duo dedicated to protecting their city.
+9-year-old Gretel and her pet hamster are given superpowers by aliens and become a superhero duo dedicated to protecting their city with the help of Gretel's older brother Kevin.